vigyanik/character-chat/README.md

 # Character Chat

-Character-Chat is a project that aims to provide a dynamic platform to interact with large language models in the character of your choice.
+Character-Chat is a project that aims to provide a platform to interact with large language models in the character of your choice.
 The goal of the project is to help understand the purpose and impact parameters of large language models, such as temperature, top_k, top_k, repeat_penalty etc.
 The system uses the Llama Python wrapper to enable efficient serving of large language models, and the Streamlit framework for building a highly interactive user interface.
 ![Character Chat](character-chat.png)